awsdocs/amazon-emr-release-guide/doc_source/emr-release-6x.md

 + Zookeeper version 3\.4\.14
 + Connectors and drivers: DynamoDB Connector 4\.14\.0

-**New Features**
+**New features**
 + ARM instance types are supported starting with Amazon EMR version 5\.30\.0 and Amazon EMR version 6\.1\.0\.
-+ M6g general purpose instance types are supported starting with Amazon EMR versions 6\.1\.0 and 5\.31\.0\.
++ M6g general purpose instance types are supported starting with Amazon EMR versions 6\.1\.0 and 5\.30\.0\.
 For more information, see [Supported Instance Types](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-supported-instance-types.html) in the *Amazon EMR Management Guide*\.
 + The EC2 placement group feature is supported starting with Amazon EMR version 5\.23\.0 as an option for multiple master node clusters\.
 Currently, only master node types are supported by the placement group feature, and the `SPREAD` strategy is applied to those master nodes\.
 The `SPREAD` strategy places a small group of instances across separate underlying hardware to guard against the loss of multiple master nodes in the event of a hardware failure\.
 For more information, see [EMR Integration with EC2 Placement Group](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-ha-placementgroup.html) in the *Amazon EMR Management Guide*\.
 + Managed Scaling – With Amazon EMR version 6\.1\.0, you can enable EMR managed scaling to automatically increase or decrease the number of instances or units in your cluster based on workload\.
 EMR continuously evaluates cluster metrics to make scaling decisions that optimize your clusters for cost and speed\.
 Managed Scaling is also available on Amazon EMR version 5\.30\.0 and later, except 6\.0\.0\.
 For more information, see [Scaling Cluster Resources](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-scale-on-demand.html) in the *Amazon EMR Management Guide*\.
 + PrestoSQL version 338 is supported with EMR 6\.1\.0\.
 For more information, see [Presto](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-presto.html)\.
   + PrestoSQL is supported on EMR 6\.1\.0 and later versions only, not on EMR 6\.0\.0 or EMR 5\.x\.
   + The application name, `Presto` continues to be used to install PrestoDB on clusters\.
 To install PrestoSQL on clusters, use the application name `PrestoSQL`\.
   + You can install either PrestoDB or PrestoSQL, but you cannot install both on a single cluster\.
 If both PrestoDB and PrestoSQL are specified when attempting to create a cluster, a validation error occurs and the cluster creation request fails\.
   + PrestoSQL is supported on both single\-master and muti\-master clusters\.
 On multi\-master clusters, an external Hive metastore is required to run PrestoSQL or PrestoDB\.
-See [Supported Applications in an EMR Cluster with Multiple Master Nodes](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-ha-applications.html#emr-plan-ha-applications-list)\.
+See [Supported applications in an EMR Cluster with Multiple Master Nodes](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-ha-applications.html#emr-plan-ha-applications-list)\.
 + ECR auto authentication support on Apache Hadoop and Apache Spark with Docker: Spark users can use Docker images from Docker Hub and Amazon Elastic Container Registry \(Amazon ECR\) to define environment and library dependencies\.

   [Configure Docker](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-docker.html) and [Run Spark Applications with Docker Using Amazon EMR 6\.x](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-docker.html)\.
 + EMR supports Apache Hive ACID transactions: Amazon EMR 6\.1\.0 adds support for Hive ACID transactions so it complies with the ACID properties of a database\.
 With this feature, you can run INSERT, UPDATE, DELETE, and MERGE operations in Hive managed tables with data in Amazon Simple Storage Service \(Amazon S3\)\.
 This is a key feature for use cases like streaming ingestion, data restatement, bulk updates using MERGE, and slowly changing dimensions\.
 For more information, including configuration examples and use cases, see [Amazon EMR supports Apache Hive ACID transactions](https://aws.amazon.com/blogs/big-data/amazon-emr-supports-apache-hive-acid-transactions)\.

-**Changes, Enhancements, and Resolved Issues**
+**Changes, enhancements, and resolved issues**
 + Apache Flink is not supported on EMR 6\.0\.0, but it is supported on EMR 6\.1\.0 with Flink 1\.11\.0\.
 This is the first version of Flink to officially support Hadoop 3\.
 See [Apache Flink 1\.11\.0 Release Announcement](https://flink.apache.org/news/2020/07/06/release-1.11.0.html)\.
 + Ganglia has been removed from default EMR 6\.1\.0 package bundles\.

-**Known Issues**
+**Known issues**
-+ **Lower "Max open files" limit on older AL2\.** Amazon EMR releases: emr\-5\.30\.x, emr\-5\.31\.0, emr\-5\.32\.0, emr\-6\.0\.0, emr\-6\.1\.0, and emr\-6\.2\.0 are based on older versions ofAmazon Linux 2 \(AL2\), which have a lower ulimit setting for “Max open files” when EMR clusters are created with the default AMI\.
++ **Lower "Max open files" limit on older AL2\.** Amazon EMR releases: emr\-5\.30\.x, emr\-5\.31\.0, emr\-5\.32\.0, emr\-6\.0\.0, emr\-6\.1\.0, and emr\-6\.2\.0 are based on older versions ofAmazon Linux 2 \(AL2\), which have a lower ulimit setting for "Max open files" when EMR clusters are created with the default AMI\.
 The lower open file limit causes a "Too many open files" error when submitting Spark job\.
 In the impacted EMR releases, the Amazon EMR default AMI has a default ulimit setting of 4096 for "Max open files," which is lower than the 65536 file limit in the latestAmazon Linux 2 AMI\.
 The lower ulimit setting for "Max open files" causes Spark job failure when the Spark driver and executor try to open more than 4096 files\.
 To fix the issue, Amazon EMR has a bootstrap action \(BA\) script that adjusts the ulimit setting at cluster creation\.
 Amazon EMR releases 6\.3\.0 and 5\.33\.0 will include a permanent fix with a higher "Max open files" setting\.

   The following workaround for this issue lets you to explicitly set the instance\-controller ulimit to a maximum of 65536 files\.